tylermorgan22/JMusic-Text-to-Midi-Generator/README.md

     Tabbed panes allow me to have a more complex GUI without a large, confusing window

  TESTING PROCESS:
     I did a lot of minor testing along the way.
 I used a text file with the string "ah bh ch dh eh fh gh hai" to test all of the Actions and the melody writer.
 I used my notes from AP European history as another testing file.
 I used this file to print into the console all of the strings that I scanned to make sure the RegEx that I used worked.
-For an example of what the program can produce, I have submitted what I made with the first section of the Bee Movie.
+For an example of what the program can produce, I have submitted what I made with 3 different sections of the Bee Movie.

    JAVA CLASSES: